Table of Contents Show

 Quite salty, many people use teriyaki sauce with low sodium to avoid excess sugar.

-Teriyaki Marinades are a thin version of Teriyaki Sauce that marinates poultry meat and fish in slow and gradual absorbed flavors over several hours.
+Teriyaki Marinades are a thin version of Teriyaki Sauce that marinates poultry meat and fish in slow and gradually absorbed flavors over several hours.
 It’s thinner to allow for easier absorption of sauce.
-It is important to learn these differences before going through how to make teriyaki sauce.
+It is important to learn these differences.

 3. Is Homemade Teriyaki Sauce Better than Store-Bought?